CHOC RESOURCE SPECIALIST LINE AVAILABLE

 • Threats to Campus Safety

-The texts are reviewed by our Orange County Sherriff’s School Resource Officer and by school administration.
+The texts are reviewed by our Orange County Sheriff’s School Resource Officer and by school administration.
 Although these texts are confidential (identities will not be disclosed), they are not anonymous.
 Intentionally false or misleading texts are taken very seriously, and could result in school discipline or investigation by the Orange County Sheriff’s Department.

-SM is committed to providing a safe, healthy and secure learning environment for students and staff.
 TIPS is a web-based incident reporting and incident management platform that empowers students, parents, teachers, staff, administrators and community members to be heard and to anonymously report warning signs and trouble.
 The goal of TIPS is prevention and to help identify red flags before an incident occurs or escalates.

 "Mental health is a state of wellbeing in which every individual realizes his or her own potential, can cope with normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community."